 Chemistry research at UOIT lies at the interface with other scientific disciplines.
-While investigating chemical phenomena and techniques, students in Chemistry are also introduced to methods in Biology, Physics, and Mathematics.
+While investigating chemical phenomena and techniques, students in Chemistry are also introduced to methods in Biology, Physics and Mathematics.

-The below research projects fall within the Chemistry, Physics, Materials Science, and Computational Science programs.
+The below research projects fall within the Chemistry, Physics, Materials Science and Computational Science programs.

 This research involves the investigation of new polymerelectrolytes and electrode structures based upon these materials.
 Studies are focused upon the synthesis and complete physical and electrochemical characterization of these materials.
-Of particular interest is the relation between polymer electrolyte structure and its proton conductivity, thermal stability, and water retention as a function temperature.
+Of particular interest is the relation between polymer electrolyte structure and its proton conductivity, thermal stability and water retention as a function temperature.
 The materials are also used in the fabrication of ceramic carbon electrodes, which are highly active and robust electrode structures.

 Research projects involve a mixture of synthesis and characterization that can be adjusted to the student's interests.
-Students interested in becoming involved in this program are encouraged to contact Dr. Easton.
-Dr. Easton is currently accepting graduate students for the Master of Science in Materials Science program.
+Students interested in becoming involved in this program are encouraged to contact Dr. Easton, who is currently accepting chemistry graduate students via the Materials Science program.

 The nano-scale systems of interest are represented by atomic and molecular clusters, atoms/molecules/clusters on surfaces, nanostructures and molecular interfaces.
-Their structural, electronic, energetic, spectral, electric, magnetic, and mechanical properties, and their relationships are investigated and used for interpretations of available experimental data and for new predictions to be verified by future measurements.
+Their structural, electronic, energetic, spectral, electric, magnetic and mechanical properties, and their relationships, are investigated and used for interpretations of available experimental data and for new predictions to be verified by future measurements.
 High-level ab initio and model approaches are flexibly combined in order to improve accuracy and efficiency of calculations for the polyatomic systems.

 A major breakthrough in nucleic acids over the last decade involves the identification of naturally occurring short interfering RNAs (siRNAs).
 SiRNAs are complexed with natural enzymes and they are able to selectively control the expression of a particular gene.
-The ability to harness the power of siRNA to exploit this pathway would have tremendous potential in diseased cells such as cancer due to aberrant levels of gene expression.
+The ability to harness the power of siRNA to exploit this pathway would have tremendous potential in diseased cells like cancer, due to aberrant levels of gene expression.
 However, one of the main problems in harnessing the power of siRNA to control gene expression lies in the susceptibility of the backbone to undergo hydrolysis within the biological milieu, thus rendering the siRNA complex inactive.